 While the Ophthalmology Residency is not an integrated program, many of our residents complete their internship year at Penn State Health Milton S. Hershey Medical Center as well.

 Oct.
 1 is our deadline for applications.
-Interviews are conducted each December.
+Interviews are conducted in November and December.

 Penn State Health Milton S. Hershey Medical Center